jnozzi/cocoadev.com/markdown/NSDataAndResourceForks.md

 ----

-wow - so if I have a photoshop document with a custom icon and I read the contents of it to an General/NSData, then read the contents of /path/to/photoshopdocument/rsrc into another General/NSData, then create a filehandle to an empty file, and write both General/NSDatas to it I will have a copy of the original document, with custom icon intact?
+wow - so if I have a photoshop document with a custom icon and I read the contents of it to an NSData, then read the contents of /path/to/photoshopdocument/rsrc into another NSData, then create a filehandle to an empty file, and write both NSDatas to it I will have a copy of the original document, with custom icon intact?

-General/EcumeDesJours
+EcumeDesJours

 *No, you will still be missing HFS file attributes, such as type and creator code and special flags.
 I think custom icon is one of these flags, so the icon might not work.
 Since Photoshop is a rather old-school program, it probably relies on the type code, and the file might not work because of that either.
 You will get all of the data, but not all of the metadata.*

-**Ecume, you might want to look at General/HowToSetACustomIconWithRez.
-The line with General/SetFile is the incantation to inform the Finder of the custom icon.**
+**Ecume, you might want to look at HowToSetACustomIconWithRez.
+The line with SetFile is the incantation to inform the Finder of the custom icon.**

 ----